-This course is intended to be an addition to the CST offerings which will complement the existing courses.
-This course will allow students to get real-world experience in gathering information, designing and implementing web pages for hire.
+This course will allow students to get realworld experience in gathering information, designing and implementing web pages for hire.
+Content includes designing web pages, working with HTML, CSS, and Responsive Design Theory.
 The student will spend significant time on a semester-long project which will prepare students to create web pages for hire.
-(Offered fall semester)
+(Offered spring semester)